-- □ The LOOKGRAPH value is EXTENSION. - □ The actual extension to use is identified in the chartType property of the \GRAPH\JS block in the StyleSheet.
-For example:
+- □ The LOOKGRAPH value is EXTENSION. - □ The actual extension to use is identified in the chartType property of the GRAPH_JS block in the StyleSheet.
+For example, for a liquid gauge chart:

 '''

 GRAPH_JS

-chartType: "com.ibi.simple_bar",
+chartType: "com.ibi.liquid_gauge",

-}

 '''

-Each custom attribute category name is prepended with a greater-than character (>).
-For example:
+■ Each custom attribute category name is prepended with a greater-than character (>).
+For example, for a simple bar chart that has one label field and four value fields: